 And, it makes sense to reward your brand ambassadors for referring people to your site.
 You can turn your members into affiliates who refer people to your membership site on Teachable and in return earn a commission.
 (The affiliate program is available on basic plans and higher for Teachable creators.)

 Depending on your niche as well your commitment level, you can either keep your affiliate program exclusive to your members or you can open it up to the public.
 Note: Keeping it exclusive to your members in the beginning will be easier to manage the overall process.

 As far as commission rate is concerned, you can offer a 25-30% (standard range for membership sites) commission to your affiliates for successful referrals.
 With Teachable, you can very easily make your existing members affiliate for your site.
 To do that, go to Admin -> Users and select the user you want to make an affiliate.

 After that, turn the toggle on and set a commission percentage in the box and click on the ‘Save’ button.

-As you can see, membership sites can be incredibly powerful.
-They’re a great way to build a recurring revenue stream for your business and also establish a loyal fan base.
+As you can see, a membership site on Teachable can be incredibly powerful.
+It’s a great way to build a recurring revenue stream for your business and also establish a loyal fan base.
 Teachable already can help you build that online course foundation, but it is also great platform for building membership sites.

 Editor’s note: Portions of this article were adapted from a post written by Baidhurya Mani.
 Baidhurya is the founder of SellCoursesOnline.com.
 He is passionate about helping content creators sell online and specializes in building course websites and sales funnels.
 He has been working with Teachable instructors for more than two years and he regularly shares tip and tutorials for Teachable instructors on his blog.